Meghan Markle Refused Queen Elizabeth’s Request to Fly to See Her Estranged Dad

 Prince Charles became so irritated by Thomas Markle’s TV appearances—especially his criticism of the royal family—that he “berated” son Prince Harry of wife Meghan Markle, “Can’t she just go and see him and make this stop?”

 In the latest extracts from the book in the Sunday Times, Bower also reports that Camilla “found it hard to believe that Meghan would sacrifice her independence to serve silently as a team player” within the royal family, and reports in granular detail the fury the Sussexes felt towards the media if they didn’t feel they were being sufficiently lionized.
-Meghan was also upset at being criticized so much when Kate Middleton seemed to be able to do media wrong.
+Meghan was also said to be upset at being criticized so much when Kate Middleton seemed to orbit above any media negativity.

 Bower writes: “Meghan was angry that Palace officials refused to protect her image.
 She refused to accept that staff were not employed to promote her as an individual, but instead placed her within the grid of the entire Royal Family.
 In particular, Meghan fumed about the refusal officially to criticize Thomas Markle.
 From her perspective, Meghan was isolated, vulnerable and stifled by conventions.”